Retirement Announcement: Rex Bell, CEO

 Reflecting on his career, Rex highlights the value of maintaining a long-term perspective, learning from every experience, and upholding high ethical standards.
 He advises industry newcomers to embrace the unknowns, view every job as an opportunity, and persist through challenges.
 He admits that he often found himself in situations that made him feel as if he was thrown in over his head but adopting a “what doesn’t kill you makes you stronger” mindset enabled him to thrive and overcome challenges.

 “And if you’re going to lead, you have to keep your eyes and ears open.
-You must be one of them, so to speak, one of the doers,” Rex advises.
+You must be one of them, so to speak.
+One of the doers,” Rex advises.
 “It’s people that do the real work—you can have all the machines and strategies and technology, fine—but never lose sight that people are the reason for success.”

 Rex also stressed the importance of infusing empathy into the day-to-day.
 “Empathizing with staff, owners, clients, architects—it’s so important for building lasting relationships in this industry.”